-From a different command shell, go to connext\dds/ada/hello\simple and type:
+From a different command shell, go to <path to examples>/connext_dds/ada/hello_world and type: > objs/<architecture>/hellopublisher

-'''

-objs/<architecture>/hellopublisher

-'''

-Where <architecture> is one of the supported architectures; see the contents of the make directory for a list of available architectures.
+Where <architecture> is one of the supported architectures; see the contents of the example directory for a list of available architectures.
 For example, the architecture name corresponding to Red Hat Enterprise Linux 5.5 is x64Linux2.6gcc4.4.5.

-If you typed "Hello, World" in the publishing application, you should see output similar to the following:
+When you run the publishing and subscribing applications, you should see output similar to the following: